hashicorp/consul/plugin/trace/README.md

 # trace

-This module enables OpenTracing-based tracing of DNS requests as they go through the plugin chain.
+*trace* enables OpenTracing-based tracing of DNS requests as they go through the plugin chain.

 ## Syntax